saadshahbaz/Post-US-Election-Analysis/README.md

 * The topics that they want to know: <br>
           - Topics associated with each candidate <br>
           - The engagement on these topics with respect to their party.
 * Collect 333 posts from each r/politics and r/conservatives for a 3 day period.
-(Deciding how to collect)
+(Deciding how to collect) <br>
+          - 170 hot and 170 new per subbredit
 * Keep only posts that mention either Trump or Biden
 * Open coding on 200 posts to develop the topics 3-8
 * Manually annotate all the posts according to topology.